dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 In some scenarios it is desirable to make certain resources publicly available on the Web without requiring authentication.
-One example is when you want to make data analysis related resources in the Web API available in a Web portal.
+One example is when you want to make data analysis related resources in the web API available in a Web portal.
 The following example will allow access to charts, maps, reports, report table and document resources through basic authentication by injecting an *Authorization* HTTP header into the